 On April 17, 2019, the Company purchased 300,000 shares of its common stock at the price of \$10.20 per share, pursuant to the Company's repurchase program.
 During the year ended December 31, 2020, the Company purchased 145,065 shares of its common stock at an average price of \$9.77 per share, pursuant to the Company's repurchase program.
-Under the repurchase program, the Company may purchase up to \$10,000 of its common stock.
+In November 2022, the Company's Board of Directors approved a new repurchase program (the "2022 Repurchase Program").
+Under the 2022 Repurchase Program, the Company may purchase up to \$10,000 of its common stock.
 Share purchases may be made from time to time in the open market or through privately negotiated transactions depending on market conditions, share price, trading volume and other factors.
 Such purchases, if any, will be made in accordance with applicable insider trading and other securities laws and regulations.
 These repurchases may be commenced or suspended at any time or from time to time without prior notice.
+The 2022 Repurchase Program expires October 31, 2025.